ChickenCombo/higher-or-lower-spotify/README.md

 How to scrape your own Spotify data:

-1. Update the `artists.js` file with the Spotify URLs of the artists you want to scrape data from.
+1. Update the `artists.ts` file with the Spotify URLs of the artists you want to scrape data from.

 2. Run the following commands:

 ```
 cd scraper
-node spotify.js
+npx vite-node spotify.ts
 ```

 3. Replace the values `Artist.tsx` with your own extracted data.